How to Fix Resentment In A Relationship — For Good...

 It hurts when you don’t feel loved in the ways you need to feel loved.

 To you, loving people “the right way” feels like second nature.
 A no-brainer.
+When your partner doesn’t understand, you might even feel angry or frustrated by their lack of awareness.

 “So, what’s my partner’s problem?
 Why can’t they get it?”

 In most cases, the reason that your partner doesn’t “get it” — and keeps not getting it — isn’t because they are stubborn, trying to hurt you, or because they’re inherently dull.
+Sometimes, this misunderstanding can cause you to resent your partner for not meeting your emotional needs.

 It’s because you and your partner have fundamentally different experiences, histories, and understandings around what it means to love and be loved.